This is the story of Mary CLEMENT and the deaths surrounding her.

 Herald Saturday July 18, 1885 MARY KLEMAN -The Murderess on Trial in the Chicago Courts Yesterday.
 The article tells the

-same story, but adds a few details (she killed her father
+same story, but adds a few details (she had killed her

 Tribune Saturday Oct 31,1885.
 MARY KLEMAN CONFESSED A friend in Dubuque